Testing Manuka Honey

 - Decide on what level of rating best suits your needs.

 MGO or methylglyoxal is the natural compound that is responsible for the special unique activity that is found in Manuka Honey.
 Good manuka honey suppliers and beekeepers measure this to assess the level of activity.
 However, the activity can be reflected in different ways which can make it confusing.

 Therefore, here at Nelson Honey, we keep it simple and only refer to the MGO activity (Methylglyoxal).
 That is to say, all rating systems include the level of Methylglyoxal as part of the measurement process.
 MGO Activity will be indicated on our products as a number.

 MGO vs NPA

-To help you convert to other activity ratings we have developed a helpful to tool that will show approximate conversions.
+Most importantly, to help you convert to other activity ratings we have developed a helpful to tool that will show approximate conversions.

 Is MGO important?

-Choosing a good quality, authentic honey that has been independently tested as Manuka Honey, is as important as the activity level.
+To sum up, choosing a good quality, authentic honey that has been independently tested as Manuka Honey, is as important as the activity level.
 If you are eating or using your Manuka Honey in health drinks or adding it to food, we recommend all our MGO rated manuka honey products for your everyday wellbeing needs.

 For further information, we suggest consumers carry out their own independent study into the research around Manuka Honey.
 There are a number of very good university directed research documents and published scientific articles supporting the benefits of Manuka Honey.